The Rosedale Funeral Read more [...]

 Anne was born into the funeral business, worked for several of the big corporate companies, and now revels in the freedom of independence.
 One of the highest qualified funeral directors in the country, Anne is a registered member of the British Institute of Funeral Directors and a tutor for the NAFD Diploma in Funeral Directing.
 She is also a trustee of Nelson’s Journey, a charity that supports bereaved children and young people throughout Norfolk.

 She is forward-looking, tuned into the needs and wishes of bereaved people today, and she knows how to make a business tick very happily.
 She is unusually intelligent, extremely kind and motivated by strong, ethical principles.
 She thinks very deeply about everything she does, always striving to improve the service her funeral homes offer in terms, both, of range of choice, and also the way they care for both the living and for those who have died.
 She really is one of the nicest people you could meet, very down-to-earth – and not a bit funereal.
-Anne does not customarily conduct funerals but is always there for anyone who wants their funeral conducted by a female.
+Anne does not customarily conduct funerals but is always there for anyone who wants their funeral conducted by a woman.

 Anne’s husband, Simon, is an electrician by trade and a builder of considerable talent and taste.
 He has converted all seven funeral homes.
 It is a fine achievement.
 Six of them are in old buildings, which he has restored with expertise and stunningly good taste.
 The best description might be ‘contemporary antique’.
 If John Lewis did funerals, you think, this is how they would do it — but it’s doubtful they’d do it quite so well.
 All the funeral homes are beautifully furnished and well equipped.
 Each one has its own grandfather clock, locally made and dating from the 1750s – 1780s, a beautiful, thoughtful addition to each of the premises.